 1. Ransomware is in the news every day.
 How great is my risk?

-Not only that, but the average dwell time (amount of time an attacker is in your environment before you discover their presence and remediate) has decreased from 200+ days to around 30 days, showing how threat actors continue to get more efficient.
+The threat of ransomware is very real, and it impacts every company and industry, regardless of size.
+And the average dwell time (amount of time an attacker is in your environment before you discover their presence and remediate) has decreased from 200+ days to around 30 days, showing how threat actors continue to get more efficient.
 Remember, cybercrime is a business, and ransomware is the fastest path to profit.

 Vulnerability scanning, endpoint protection, intrusion detection systems, log review, e-mail security, cyber-compromised data recovery, and more are being requested by insurance companies and customers alike.
 You’d better be ready to make cyber resilience documentation part of your recovery plan.